Limmarie/Mod-5---Week-2-Project/README.md

 The dataset used can be downloaded from course website at the following link: https://d396qusza40orc.cloudfront.net/repdata/data/activity.zip" [52K]

+The relevant files attached to this assignments are as follows:

 PA1_template.Rmd

 This file documents the steps and r codes in answering the questions required in the assignment.